OpenMS/pyopenms-docs/docs/source/getting_started.rst

 TIC calculation
 ^^^^^^^^^^^^^^^

-With this information, we can now calculate a total ion current (TIC) using the following function:
+Knowing how to access individual spectra and peak data in those spectra, we can now calculate a total ion current (TIC) using the following function:

 .. code-block:: python
     :linenos:

+    # Calculates total ion chromatogram of an LC-MS/MS experiment
     def calcTIC(exp):
         tic = 0
+        # Iterate through all spectra of the experiment
         for spec in exp:
+            # Only calculate TIC for MS1 spectra
             if spec.getMSLevel() == 1:
+                # Retrieve intensities for spectrum and sum them up
                 mz, i = spec.get_peaks()
                 tic += sum(i)
         return tic